News and Notes

 They call each other nasty names, always play the blaming game.

-I think the angels took the wise men and left DC
+I think the angels took the wise men and left DC Our leaders talk so nasty, to each other they're unkind,

 And the names they place on the human race, simply blows my mind.